fdavidcl/stackedit-docs/ruby-ten-lines.md

 open(DATA.read, "w").write IO.read($0).gsub(/^#' /, "")
 ```

-This snippet reads itself (as in, the own program running), uncomments lines marked with `#'` and passes the result through  `Kernel#open`.
+This snippet reads itself (as in, the own program running), uncomments lines marked with `#'` and passes the result as input to the program started by `Kernel#open`.
+Notice that:

--   `$0` es el nombre del programa en ejecución
+-   `$0` is the name of the current program/script.
--   `gsub` hace sustitución global
+-   `gsub` performs global sustitution
+- `Kernel#open` opens read/write pipes

 *La trampa*  La sección de datos de este mismo archivo contiene el
 comando de terminal a ejecutar: